bfrost2893/advent-of-code-2018/README.md

 I didn't look into any of the cross compilation features of Kotlin, but it's pretty cool I can use this language to write web apps or Android apps.
 The ability to write cross platform applications with a tool built-in to the language instead of using a 3rd party library of components is huge.
 I will definitely consider using Kotlin for writing apps in the future.

 Rating: 5/5

+## Day 4

+**Language: Ruby **

+Ruby was awesome.
+My favorite so far.
+It felt very expressive and forgiving.
+I was especially impressed with Ruby symbols when it comes to language features.
+I didn't spend anytime setting up Ruby gems or dependencies.
+I opted ot use the builtin version of Ruby on macos, which ended up being fine.

+Rating: 5/5